tkarube/GaffBuster/README.md

 ## Getting Started with Docker (Recommended)

 The easiest way to run GaffBuster is using Docker.
+This version is configured to use a high-performance Stockfish 18 binary optimized for BMI2-capable CPUs (x86-64-v3).

 ### Prerequisites